Holly Dykstra

 CV

 Dr. Holly Dykstra is an Assistant Professor of Economics at the University of Konstanz.
-She is a behavioral economist studying how individuals make policy-relevant decisions, especially in household finance and for intertemporal choices.
+She is a behavioral economist who studies how individuals make decisions that are relevant to policy.
+She works mainly in the domains of household finance and benefits take-up, with a special focus on intertemporal decisions.

 She is an affiliate of the Thurgauer Wirtschaftsinstitut and Harvard University's STAR Lab.
 In her research, she runs online experiments as well as field experiments in cooperation with partner organizations.
 She has conducted research with the Behavioral Insights Team, the Mayors Innovation Project, a number of private companies, and city and state government organizations across the U.S.